Fargo-Moorhead RedHawks: History

 On August 13, 2017, the Redhawks relieved Doug Simunic of his duties as field manager.
 Simunic had served in the position for all 22 years of the team's existence.
 He was replaced by pitching coach Michael Schlact, who after finishing the season on an interim basis was named the permanent manager on September 7, 2017.
 Michael Schlact managed one season with the RedHawks, before stepping down in February 2019 to take a coaching position within the Milwaukee Brewers minor league system.
 On March 20, 2019, Jim Bennett was named as the franchise's third manager.
 The team went on to a 63–37 record and lost in the North Division championship series to St. Paul 3–2 in the best-of-five series.
 Bennett was named the American Association's Manager of the Year.

 In 2020, the RedHawks were one of six teams selected to compete in the condensed 60-game season due to the COVID-19 pandemic.
 Newman Outdoor Field served as one of the hubs where games were played; the team shared their home field with the Winnipeg Goldeyes.
 Prior to the start of the season on July 3, the team announced that Jim Bennett would not return as manager and named hitting coach Chris Coste interim manager.

+After a sub-.500 finish in 2020, the RedHawks went 61–38 and reached the American Association Finals for the first time since joining the league in 2011, losing 3–0 to the Kansas City Monarchs.
+The next season, though, the RedHawks went 64–36, their best mark in a decade, avenged their loss to Kansas City, then went on to defeat the Milwaukee Milkmen 3–2 on a walk-off single from Leobaldo Pina in the tenth inning of the deciding fifth game to win their first American Association championship and sixth overall league title.

+The league title earned the RedHawks the right to play in the inaugural 2023 Baseball Champions League Americas in October, 2023.
+The tournament, held in Mérida, Yucatán, Mexico, was won by the RedHawks, who defeated the Caimanes de Barranquilla of Colombia in the championship game, 8–0.